Shabir Ally: Stoning

+Hadith

 Shabir Ally questions the process of Hadith classification done by many traditional scholars and doubts the true authenticity of many Hadiths which have been classified as authentic by other traditional scholars.

 Ijma/Consensus

 Shabir Ally calls into question the idea of a scholarly consensus (ijma) as a source of Islamic law.
 He says there is no consensus on the definition of a scholarly consensus, there is disagreement about whose agreement matters, the time period and location of the consensus, the scope of matters covered, and even the source of the authority of this consensus.

 Celebrating Non Muslim Festivals

 Celebrating Christmas and Halloween is not prohibited for Muslims according to Shabir Ally.